yaxsomo/Helios-Core-OS/README.md

 Helios Core OS is based on Yocto and emulated using QEMU.
 - [Yocto] - Create custom Linux-based systems regardless of the hardware architecture
 - [QEMU] - A generic and open source machine emulator and virtualizer
-- [AM68 SDK] - The SDK provided by Texas Instrument compatible for the AM68x Microprocessor Series.

 ## Installing